 Top tips for the Óbidos chocolate festival

-Rivalling the prize-winning chocolate sculptures inside the festival, the cake decorators really went to town on the Disney theme last year.
+Rivalling the prize-winning chocolate sculptures inside the festival, the cake decorators really went to town on the Disney theme.
 Best of all, because they were on display away from the castle, they were free to enjoy.

 3. Get away from the hoards

-If you don’t like crowds, duck into one of the cobbled alleys off the main street in Óbidos and make your way towards the castle through deserted medieval streets.
+If you don’t like crowds, duck into one of the cobbled alleys off the main street in Óbidos and make your way towards the castle through deserted medieval streets that run parallel to Rua Direita.

 Be patient but pushy at the live chocolate making demonstrations.
 If you make your way to the front of the crowd, you will eventually be rewarded with a taster.